• Latest

 On the other hand, you may miss essential cues from the people around you.

 3. You’re in the State of Flow: This is the most obvious sign that you’re in the flow state.
-You feel a sense of ease and effortlessness when you’re in the flow state.
+You feel a sense of ease and effortlessness when in the flow state.
 Everything seems to “click<” and you can work with a high degree of productivity.

 4. You Feel a Sense of Euphoria: When you’re in the flow state, you may feel a sense of euphoria or elation.
-This is because you’re so focused and engaged in the task at hand that you forget about everything else.
+You’re so focused and engaged in the task that you forget everything.

 The flow state is a precious asset for any creative professional.
 If you can learn to achieve the flow state, you’ll be able to work with a high degree of focus and productivity.